Your Covent Garden & Holborn 24 Hour Guide

 Covent Garden and Holborn may make up some of the oldest parts of the city, but their lasting appeal can be generally attributed to the fact that their bars, restaurants, and shops have, ironically, always made up some of the newest parts of the city.

-And if you’re going to try and squeeze all of that time into just one day, here’s how to do it…
+And if you’re going to try and squeeze all of that time into a Covent Garden & Holborn 24 hour whistle-stop sightseeing tour, here’s how to do it…

 If you want to wake up the right way, there’s nothing quite like the bracing kick of an espresso from The Monmouth Coffee Company just off the Seven Dials.
 Then, to counterbalance, you can head a few yards away to, well, Neal’s Yard where you can find a nourishing, comforting bowl of porridge at 26 Grains.
 In fact, you can find hazelnut & butter porridge; banana cacao porridge; chai bircher muesli, and a lot more.